MattJmt/iml/README.md

 # Machine Learning Course Projects

 As part of the ML course, 4 projects worth 30% of the final grade had to be handed in.
-The hard baseline was succesfully passed for each task.
+The hard baseline was successfully passed for each task.

 | Task  | Description |
 | ------------- | ------------- |